heschlie/OSSEM/README.rst

 Notes for Django OSS Equipment Manager (OSSEM, pronounced 'awesome') for LabOps teams:

 This OSS is meant to be an alternative to something like Qualisystems, it will have a resource structure, reservations, equipment automation, and more.
+Using the power of Python and Django we plan to create a software suite that will both manage your equipment, allow user reservations, generate topologies to share, and automate deployment of equipment and VMs.

+It will tie into at least ESXi and KVM, with plans for supporting HyperV and Xen as well.

 Models:
 #######